AndrewJBateman/ionic-angular-world-data/README.md

 ## :clipboard: To-do

+1. Separate error handling service to handle errors from http requests.
-1. Progress bar - check it is working
+2. Progress bar - check it is working
-2. Add eslinting - currently will not install due to rxjs version
+3. Add eslinting - currently will not install due to rxjs version
-3. Splash screen
+4. Splash screen
-4. SqLite - use as default database?
+5. SqLite - use as default database?
-5. Lighthouse score?
+6. Lighthouse score?
-6. Run on simulator
+7. Run on simulator

 ## :clap: Inspiration